shengyuan-lu/ICS-Web-Crawler/README.md

-## Name
-Web Crawler For UCI ICS Websites
+# Web Crawler For UCI ICS Websites

 ## Capabilities
 - Find unique pages on the UC Irvine School of Computer Science server.